Top 10 Used OCT for Glaucoma as a Screening Tool

 Individuals with glaucoma in their family history are at risk of developing complications.
 Glaucoma has also been found to affect older people; thus, individuals aged 60 and above are at risk of developing eye complications.
 Also, Hispanics aged 60 and above have a higher risk of developing glaucoma when compared to native Europeans.

 African Americans are also at a greater risk of developing glaucoma, while individuals of Asian descent have a much higher risk of developing closed-angle glaucoma.
 Individuals who have had eye injuries are at risk of developing glaucoma.
-The same applies to people who are far and nearsighted.
+The same applies to people who are far-sighted and near-sighted.

 The long-term use of steroid medication can lead to the development of glaucoma.
 Individuals with conditions such as high blood pressure, diabetes, and migraines, among other health problems that affect the entire body, are at a high risk of contracting glaucoma.